hhamid93/ZTP/ztp-spokes/README.md

     └── snoexample.yaml
 ```
 - [sites](./sites) to save SiteConfig CRs for all managed clusters
-- [policies](./policies) to save PolicyGenTemplate CRs for the managed clusters
-  - common: PolicyGenTemplate CRs which shall be applied on all clusters
-  - group: PolicyGenTemplate CRs which shall be applied on a group of the clusters, such as vDU
-  - site: PolicyGenTemplate CRs which shall be applied on a particular site
-  - cluster: PolicyGenTemplate CRs which shall be applied on a particular cluster
-- [cluster-group-upgrade](./cluster-group-upgrade) to save ClusterGroupUpgrade CRs for the managed clusters
 - [prereqs](./prereqs) to save the BMC secret and pull secret for the managed clusters

 ## Upgrade a cluster